 Dollar General: Keeping It Lean

 Although many brick-and-mortar stores are closing up shop, Dollar General is thriving.
-In 2018, the company plans to open roughly 900 new stores, remodel 1,000 stores and relocate 100 stores.
+In 2019, the company plans to open roughly 975 new stores.

 The company’s success is likely due to several wise business decisions, including small store size — retail locations span 7,300 square feet— carrying items in only the most popular brands and sizes and operating primarily in rural and suburban areas.
 Keeping costs down has clearly served as an efficient business model for Dollar General, which has been in business for more than 75 years and operates over 15,000 stores.